Is Montenegro Worth Visiting?

 The Monastery of Ostrog belongs to the Serbian Orthodox Church and is the most important Orthodox site in Montenegro.

-It is unique and a stunning sight because it is carved almost in its entirety into a mountain cliff.
+It is unique and a stunning sight because it is carved almost entirely into a mountain cliff.

 Its beautiful waters, rocky shores, and wetlands play host to lots of wildlife, traditional fishing villages, islet monasteries, and pristine beaches.

 Lake Skadar has been a protected National Park since 1983 and the area is home to Montenegro’s wine country.

 Whether you are into kayaking, hiking, swimming, boat cruises, culture, or wine tasting, this area has a lot to offer and is one of the reasons why people visit Montenegro.

 Cetinje is the old capital of Montenegro.
 It is also where the official residence of the President of Montenegro is located.